 Located in beautiful Carlsbad, California, just three miles from the Pacific coast, Montecatini is a renowned and respected treatment program for women ages 16 to 55 who are living with anorexia nervosa, bulimia nervosa, binge-eating disorder, as well as other eating disorders, and co-occurring diagnoses.

-At Montecatini, we recognize the tremendous courage that it can take to enter treatment for an eating disorder, and we respect and honor the strength of each person who makes the decision to begin her recovery with us.
+At Montecatini, we recognize the tremendous courage that it takes to enter treatment for an eating disorder, and we respect and honor the strength of each person who makes the decision to begin her recovery with us.
 Our goal is to provide you with a safe and nurturing environment where you may receive personalized care that meets your specific needs and reflects your unique talents and abilities.
-From the moment that you first walk through our front door until long after you have completed care and returned home, you will forever be a cherished member of the Montecatini family.
+From the moment that you first walk through our front door, until long after you have completed care and returned home, you will forever be a cherished member of the Montecatini family.

-When you choose to heal at Montecatini, you will work in close collaboration with a variety of experienced and dedicated professionals, including therapists, nurses, psychiatrists, physician’s assistants, registered dietitians, and other qualified personnel.
+When you choose to heal at Montecatini, you will work in close collaboration with a variety of experienced and dedicated professionals, including therapists, nurses, psychiatrists, physician’s assistants, registered dietitians, and other highly qualified personnel.